 Human Services Commission

 The Human Services Commission is directed by the City Council to advise the Parks and Community Services department, City Manager, and City Council in leading the City’s efforts to support a socially sustainable community through health and human services and programs that fulfill the basic needs of all people and enhance the quality of life in our city now and into the future.
-The Human Services Commission meetings are at 6:30 PM on the 4th Tuesday of every month in Council Chambers at City Hall.
+The Human Services Commission meetings are at 6:30 PM on the 4th Tuesday of every month at Kirkland City Hall.

 Next Meeting